Rubenmg0/Proyecto-1/README.md

 The story takes place in the Mushroom Kingdom, where Bowser has kidnapped the princess and locked her in his castle 🏰.
 Mario sets out on an adventure across 8 worlds to rescue her.

+🎯 The goal is to reach the end of each level, defeating enemies and collecting coins 💰, until reaching the final castle 🏰.

 ## 🎮 How to Play

 - ⬅️ `←` Move left